RLee12/RLee12.github.io/_posts/2018-06-24-enron-dataset-eda.md

     Series([], dtype: float64)
 {% endhighlight %}

-Looks like 9th and 12th person have non-zero results.
+Looks like 9th and 12th person (Note that index in `Python` starts with 0.
+So `1st` element in a dataframe will have index `0`) have non-zero results.
 We need to correct the data for these two persons.

 {% highlight python %}
 # Correct the data for 9th and 12th person.